diyjac/AIND-P1/README.md

     # Find all instances of naked twins
     ##########################################################################################################
     # we first find all possible naked twins values on the board
-    # then we use those values and isolate only the ones that appears more than once on the boar: our candidates
+    # then we use those values and isolate only the ones that appears more than once on the board: our candidates
     # with our candidates, we iterate through our unitlist and find units that have square with the candidate values
     # once we isolated the possible units with our candidate values, we get a list of all values for that unit
     # with the unit value list, we confirm our naked-twins by verifying that they occur more than once in a unit and add them to our list.